canyon289/conference_playbook/_sources/02_basics/open_community_gatherings.md

 These events are small enough that 1 or 2 community managers can actively plan them through the course of a year.

-### Conferences
+## Conferences
 Conferences, as we'll define them, are the once a year event that communities hold as their "premiere" event.
 Conferences typically span an entire day, if not multiple days.
-There are multiple speakers, multiple event types such as talks, tutorials, etc, and between 1 and multiple thousands of people show up.
+There are multiple speakers, multiple event types such as talks, tutorials, etc, and between one and multiple thousands of people show up.
 Conferences are meant to be the one event where all the "core" community members show up, but due to their size most of the folks that show up are not the regulars.
 Unlike other event types conferences typically cost money, both because the scale of the event